kevinoconnor7/april-fools-chrome-css/README.md

 Want to have a nice quick prank to pull?
 These are some simple scripts to write a Custom.css file into the default Chrome user's stylesheets directory.
 These scripts have been tested on both Ubuntu and Mac OSX.

+Original credit to [wesbos](https://github.com/wesbos/aprilFools.css) for the idea and CSS.

 ## Important Note

 You are running a shell script from Github.
 This is a huge security risk.
 I am not responsible if you accidently your whole computer.
 I *strongly* encourage you to view the scripts before running them